qiime2/docs/source/tutorials/otu-clustering.rst

 Open-reference clustering
 ...........................

-Like the closed-reference clustering example above, open-reference cluster can be performed using the ``qiime vsearch cluster-features-open-reference`` command.
+Like the closed-reference clustering example above, open-reference clustering can be performed using the ``qiime vsearch cluster-features-open-reference`` command.

 .. note::